giac01/gbtoolbox/README.md

-gbtools README
+gbtoolbox README
 ================

-This vignette provides an overview of the plot_correlations and plot_missing_correlations functions from the gbtools R package.
+This vignette provides an overview of the plot_correlations and plot_missing_correlations functions from the gbtoolbox R package.
 These functions are designed to visualize correlation matrices and explore missing data correlations within a dataset.
 We’ll demonstrate how to use these functions with example data and explain the insights they can